tieirra/Git-for-Web-Development-Project/README.md

 ## Stretch
 Stretch Review questions:
     1. What is the difference between an inline element and a block element?

+    * the inline element is opening and closing tag, while a block element always start on a new line.

     2. What happens when an element is positioned absolutely?

+     * an element whose computed position value is absolute or fixed.

     3. How do I make an element take up only the amount of space it needs but also have the ability to give it a width?
     4. Name 3 elements that are diplay block by default, 2 elements that are display inline by default and 1 element that is display inline-block by default
     5. In your own words, explain the box model.
 What is the fix for the box model?